Eval427/TDOMI-Remy/README.md

 AKA This Man (Or Dragon) Owes me Ice Cream!
 Remy Edition

-Right now this mod is INCOMPLETE (and probably pretty cringy)
+Right now this mod is INCOMPLETE (and probably pretty cringy).
+I'm working on a major update that should just about finish up all the current endings.
+I was recommended to tie my mod in with https://github.com/AWSW-Modding/AWSW-Modtools/tree/mod-remy_hatchlings which I'll try getting to.

 My first attempt at creating a mod for AWSW even though the game came out like 5 years ago.
 This entire things was inspired by a single steam community post (https://steamcommunity.com/sharedfiles/filedetails/?id=857686289) and an unbelievable amount of boredom.
 At first, this was supposed to be a quick and simple mod that gave each character a little bit of extra content after their good ending.
  But then I started working on Remy's ending first, and things got out of control.